IgniteUI/help-topics/topics/02_Controls/igHierarchicalGrid/02_Bind/igHierarchicalGrid_Binding_to_Local_Data.md

 ## <a id="json"></a> Binding to JSON data

-The igHierarchicalGrid can be bound to a json object with hierarchical structure in order to display the specified layout.
+The igHierarchicalGrid can be bound to a JSON object with hierarchical structure in order to display the specified layout.

 For example: